About the Gottman Method

-Gottman Method Couples Therapy was developed out of this research to help couples:
+Gottman Method Couples Therapy was developed out of this research to help partners:

 - Increase respect, affection, and closeness